Palazzo Papadopoli

 Papadopoli Palace seen from Canal Grande.

-The Palazzo Papadopoli is a Baroque-style palace located on the Canal Grande of Venice, between Palazzo Giustinian Businello and Palazzo Donà a Sant'Aponal in the Sestiere of San Polo, Venice, Italy.
+The Palazzo Papadopoli, also known as the Palazzo Coccina or Palazzo Coccina Tiepolo Papadopoli, is a Baroque-style palace located on the Canal Grande of Venice, between Palazzo Giustinian Businello and Palazzo Donà a Sant'Aponal in the Sestiere of San Polo, Venice, Italy.
 The opposite building is the Palazzo Corner Contarini dei Cavalli.

 History

 The palace was commissioned in the middle of the 16th century by the Coccina family from the architect Giangiacomo dei Grigi, son of Guglielmo dei Grigi.
 This family from Bergamo had recently joined the Venetian patriciate.
 The palace was complete by 1570.